abhirupdatta/CalibratedVA/README.md

 ### PHMRC Data

-The Population Health Metrics Research Consortium (PHMRC) study contains GS COD data for children, neonates and adults in 4 countries, making it a perfect dataset to demonstrate the merits of `CalibratedVA`.
+The Population Health Metrics Research Consortium (PHMRC) study contains gold-standard cause-of-death (GS-COD) data for children, neonates and adults in 4 countries, making it a perfect dataset to demonstrate the merits of `CalibratedVA`.

 We have used the openVA package to obtain cause-of-death predictions for adult deaths from Tanzania.
 Both InSilicoVA and Tariff were trained